alex1lazar/portfolio/src/assets/carturesti/Carturesti ro.md

 <!-- HERO_IMAGE:Cover.png -->

 Carturesti has 57 beautifully designed stores in Romania and about 1.5 million average visit for its online e-commerce platform.
-As much as I love going to their physical stores, I gave up on their website.
+As much as I love going to their physical stores and am a loyal customer, after repeated failure and frustrating experiences, I gave up on their website.

 So I set out to imagine a killer online experience that cements [Carturesti.ro](http://Carturesti.ro) as Romania’s favourite library.